-5.3 Future investigations
+5.4 Future investigations

 While we have provided an existence proof for a derived approach to linking theory development using the Tolerance and Sufficiency Principles, there of course remain several interesting questions.
 First, this approach was evaluated over American English input to children.
-Will it also yield the same results when evaluated over other languages and dialects?
-Perhaps more interestingly, if there are languages where UTAH and rUTAH don't appear to be empirically adequate (for whatever reason), we could ask whether the approach here fails to derive these linking theories.
-For instance, if this approach succeeds at deriving rUTAH for languages where rUTAH is empirically adequate and fails at deriving rUTAH for languages where rUTAH is empirically inadequate, that would bolster support for the derived acquisition approach we proposed here.
+In future work, we can ask whether the same results obtain over other languages and dialects.